artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 In the Transfer tab of the Dashboard, the user moves digital objects from source directories accessible via the Storage Service into Archivematica.
-See Administrator manual - Storage Service for instructions on how to set up shared transfer source directories.
+See :ref:`Administrator manual - Storage Service <storageService:administrators>` for instructions on how to set up shared transfer source directories.
 Once uploaded to the dashboard, transfers run through several micro-services: UUID assignment; checksum verification (if checksums are present); package extraction (i.e. unzipping of zipped or otherwise packaged files); virus checking; indexing; format identification and validation; and metadata extraction.

 At the end of transfer, the user creates a SIP from one or more standard transfer(s).
-Once this is done, the SIP can be moved into ingest or sent to a backlog for processing later.
+Once this is done, the SIP can be moved into ingest or sent to a :ref:`backlog <manage-backlog>` for processing later.

 *On this page:*